pic

 In Julia, functions are key for achieving high performance.
 This is by design, as functions have been engineered from the outset to generate efficient machine code.

 However, to fully unlock their potential, we must first understand the underlying process of function calls.
-Essentially, when a function is called, Julia attempts to identify concrete types for its variables, then selecting the most suitable method for the function.
+Essentially, when a function is called, Julia attempts to identify concrete types for its variables, eventually selecting the most suitable method for the function.
 At the heart of the process are three interconnected mechanisms: dispatch, compilation, and type inference.
 This section will provide a detailed explanation of each concept.

 x = 2